josemariav/josemariav.github.io/policy.md

 ****
 # Entries for 2023

 ****
+**Global Youth Climate Training**

+I delivered one of the sessions of the Global Youth Climate Training on mitigation from an equity and justice perspective.
+You can see the full session with other speakers and activities in the  <a href="https://fb.watch/kypprxif5G/"> YouTube channel</a> of the co-host, the University of Oxford Net Zero Iniaitive.

+****
 **Remoción y captura de CO2: Agenda global**

 Como parte del Programa de Investigación en Cambio Climático de la UNAM impartí la conferencia "Remoción y captura de CO2: Agenda global". dentro de la serie de debates sobre Geoingeniría.
-Pueden ver mi ponencia en <a href="https://fb.watch/kypprxif5G/"> Facebook del PINCC-UNAM</a>.
+Pueden ver mi ponencia en <a href="https://youtu.be/KMJzLUiMGoI"> Facebook del PINCC-UNAM</a>.

 También consultar la mesa redonda con la Dra.
-Amparo Martínez, Dr Luis Fernández y Dra Rosa Maria Prol en <a href="https://fb.watch/kyptHM_QSI/"> Facebook del PINCC-UNAM</a>.
+Amparo Martínez, Dr Luis Fernández y Dra Rosa Maria Prol en <a href="https://youtu.be/KMJzLUiMGoI"> el canal de YouTube del PINCC-UNAM</a>.
 <br />

 **Scenarios for net zero: The case of UK Future Energy Scenarios - a webinar by Oxford Net Zero**